juhanikataja/blogtest/_posts/core-concepts.md

 # Handmade app in openshift utilizing core concepts

 Here we walk through the core concepts of Kubernetes in the form of static http server example.
-We create the application only using `oc` command line tool and YAML description of its parts.
+We create the application only using `oc` command line tool and by describing its parts in YAML.

 In this example, a apache http server is started from image included in openshift by default and the server is exposed at myservice-my-project-with-unique-name-123.rahtiapp.fi.
-Note that you need to edit the applications hostname accordingly in order to avoid name clashes.

 In simplest possible case we need